 1. Get Adventuring!

 Packing up the car and hitting the road is definitely a passion of mine.
 I'm like a little kid at Christmas before every trip, I am lucky to have found a partner that loves it just as much as me.
 Sarah and I are constantly chasing new camping spots, surf breaks and empty beaches.
 We've traveled around most of Australia, but luckily this place is massive and there is always more to see.
 The destination is not always set in stone, many of my favourite spots (and photos) have come from exploring that overgrown track that no one seems to go down.
-There is something super special about sleeping and waking up on a deserted beach.
-If you're going remote, be sure to let someone know your plans and make sure you have the right gear.
+There is something super special about sleeping on a deserted beach.

 2. Getting the Shot

-To get started I gathered some decent equipment (not top of the range), turned into a part time weather man, and took as many photos as possible.
 Whilst I loved every minute of it, my early work was pretty average.
 I wasted many good opportunities due to not knowing my gear and surroundings, missing the good tide or not beating the sun out of bed etc. Experience turned out to be my best teacher, and the more I shot, the less errors I made.
-I recommend to shoot even when you don't think it will turn out.
-The image of the surfers below was taken in the dead middle of winter, seaweed all over the beach, I very nearly didn't put the drone up.
-Turns out this is one of my more popular images, and it almost didn't happen.
-Also, patience is key, often you may have to sit and wait for a few different components to align, don't rush it.
+Patience is key, often a few different components have to align for that perfect shot.

 It's normally a quick scramble to the get the SD card into the laptop to check out what goodies were captured.
 I then like to spend some time narrowing down which images will be selected for print, this process often includes a beer with good music in the background.
 Im not a big fan of over-edited photos.
 I capture nature to show its raw beauty, no need for too much lipstick.
 However, every image available for print has had some correction.
 Lifting or lowering light/shadows is a regular adjustment, along with temperature correction.
 I edit to try and reflect what my eyes were seeing at the time.
 Adobe Lightroom is used to do my image processing, sizing images 2:3 to keep everything uniform for printing and framing, however custom sizes are easily created upon request.
 I create a second copy of most images which are optimised for use on Instagram and Facebook (4:5).